 Initiatives are encouraged and supported by a coherent policy of Staff Development which focuses on the needs of the school and the professional developments required by staff to meet these needs.

 We are involved with Industrial Mentoring links, Education Business Partnership and the Duke of Edinburgh Award Scheme.
 We have also been successful in gaining Crest Science Awards at Regional and National level.
 Performing Arts in Dance, Drama, Music and Art are also a feature of the school and links with Artists in Residence and Community Performance work are well developed.
-The school has been awarded both Artsmark Gold and Sportsmark Gold commendations as well as the Healthy Schools Award.
-We have also been recognised as an Extended School.
+The school has been awarded both Artsmark Gold and Sportsmark Gold commendations as well as the School Games Gold Award and Young Leaders Award.

-The School has significant involvement in Initial Teacher Training and is a Partner School with Edge Hill, Hope and Liverpool John Moores University and a Partnership Promotion School within the Sefton area.
+The School has significant involvement in Initial Teacher Training and is a Partner School with Edge Hill and Liverpool John Moores University.

 High quality Teaching and Learning is the key ingredient in enabling pupils to achieve and even exceed their potential.
 At the heart of our priority for improvement is the focus on equipping pupils with the essential skills for learning, both in the classroom and during independent study time.